openshift/geard/README.md

 to install the public image <code>pmorie/sti-html-app</code> to systemd on the local box with the service name "gear-my-sample-service".
 The command can also start as a daemon and serve API requests over HTTP (port 8080 is the default):

-    $ sudo gear -d
+    $ sudo gear daemon
     2014/02/21 02:59:42 ports: searching block 41, 4000-4099
     2014/02/21 02:59:42 Starting HTTP on :8080 ...

+You can also use the gear command against a remote daemon:

+    $ gear stop localhost:8080/my-sample-service
+    $ gear install pmorie/sti-html-app localhost:8080/my-sample-service.1 localhost:8080/my-sample-service.2
+    $ gear start localhost:8080/my-sample-service.1 localhost:8080/my-sample-service.2

-The gear command must run as root to interface with the Docker daemon and systemd over DBus at the current time.
+The gear daemon and local commands must run as root to interface with the Docker daemon and systemd over DBus.

 ### What's a gear?